 Museum Professions graduates have received positions in The Metropolitan Museum of Art, Smithsonian Design Museum, Intrepid Sea, Air and Space Museum, Museum of Modern Art, Country Music Hall of Fame, and National Park Services.

-What professional associations recognize the Center for Graduate Studies?
+What professional associations recognize Graduate Studies?

-The Center for Graduate Studies has affiliations based on discipline.
+Graduate Studies has affiliations based on discipline.

 The Strategic Communication and Public Relations programs are affiliated with the National Communication Association, the Central States Communication Association, the Eastern States Communication Association, and the Western States Communication Association.